Sam Berns: Progeria Research Foundation

 His parents, Scott Berns and Leslie Gordon, both pediatricians, received their son's diagnosis when he was less than two years old.
-Roughly a year later, they established the Progeria Research Foundation in an effort to increase awareness of the condition, to promote research into the underlying causes of and possible treatments for the disease.
+Roughly a year later, in an effort to increase awareness of the condition, they established the Progeria Research Foundation to promote research into the underlying causes of and possible treatments for the disease.
 Moreover, they offer resources for the support of those with progeria and their families.

 Honors

 Boston Bruins

 On November 9, 2013, at a home game for the Boston Bruins, Berns helped host Progeria Awareness Night, sat with the team as an assistant equipment manager, and dropped the ceremonial first puck for that night's game against the Toronto Maple Leafs.
 Berns and Zdeno Chára, the Bruins captain, had been strong friends since 2006, when Berns attended a Bruins game and met Chára afterwards.
-Chára had scored in that game and Berns blurted out "You're the hero!".
+Chára had scored in that game and Berns blurted out "You're the hero!"
 Chára responded: "No, no, you're my hero, our hero."
 On January 14, 2014, the Bruins honored Berns with a moment of silence and a video tribute before the start of the game.

 New England Patriots

 Berns was to be an honorary captain when the New England Patriots hosted the Indianapolis Colts in a divisional playoff game on January 11, 2014; however, he died on January 10, the evening before the game.
 Patriots Chairman and CEO Robert Kraft issued a statement on the news of the passing of Berns.
-"I loved Sam Berns and am richer for having known him," Kraft said.
+Kraft said: "I loved Sam Berns and am richer for having known him."

 TED Talk, Sam Berns

-"My Philosophy for a Happy Life" was recorded in 2013 by Berns at the TEDxMidAtlantic and has been viewed over 50 million times (as of February 2023).
+"My Philosophy for a Happy Life" was recorded in 2013 by Berns at the TEDxMidAtlantic, and has been viewed over 54 million times on YouTube and has the most comments of any TEDTalk at over 51,000 (as of August 2025) and 1.1 million likes.